 The Committee maintains minutes of meetings which are available on the council website.

 The Committee meets periodically with sponsoring employer bodies.
-An Employer representative and a Member representative attend all Committee meetings.
+An External Employer representative and a Scheme Member representative attend Committee meetings.

-The Investment Strategy Statement is published on the pension fund's website.
-Other information on the scheme is also available to members on the dedicated pension fund website.
+The Investment Strategy Statement is published on the pension fund website and is available to members on request.
+Other information on the scheme is also available to members on the pension fund website.